The Signature of Christ

 4. Unlike the Roman system, where letter numerals can be subtracted, the Greek and Hebrew systems are purely additive.

-5. Gematria, the art of discerning meaningful numerical patterns within languages, is primarily associated with the study of the Hebrew scriptures by Jewish kabbalists.
-Opinion is divided over whether gematria should be applied more widely, although I hope this website will convince many people that this is most certainly the case.
+5. Gematria, the art of discerning meaningful numerical patterns within languages, is primarily associated with the study of the Greek and Hebrew scriptures.
+Opinion is divided over whether gematria should be applied more widely, although I hope this website will convince enquirers that this is most certainly the case.

 6. As far as I am aware, the first person to apply the Hebrew system of numeration to the English language was the retired Welsh mathematics lecturer Vernon Jenkins, although others may have preceded him.

-7. The reduced value system of numeration is the reduction of the ordinal (or standard) value to a single digit.
-So Z would have a reduced value of 2 + 6 = 8.
+7. The reduced value system of numeration is the reduction of the standard value to a single digit.
+So Z would have a reduced value of 8 + 0 + 0 = 8.
 All three substitution schemes - standard, ordinal and reduced - are used in Hebrew gematria.

-8. This is also supporting evidence for the reality of the Torah codes.
+8. This is also supporting evidence for the reality of the well-known Torah codes.